GM In-Depth

 - Bilateral free trade agreements - seen by industry as important for spreading GM worldwide

-- http://www.bilaterals.org/spip.php?article4861
+- https://www.bilaterals.org/?bilateral-free-trade-and

 -